francoismichel/ssh3-spec/draft-michel-ssh3.md

 ### Channel types

-This document defines the following channel types, the two first being also defined in {{SSH-CONNECT}}:
+This document defines the following channel types, the four first being also defined in {{SSH-CONNECT}}:

 - session
 - x11
 - direct-tcp
+- reverse-tcp
 - direct-udp
-- reverse-tcp
 - reverse-udp

 The direct-tcp and direct-udp channels request TCP and UDP port